-The First Lady of Israeli Theatre, 85 years young Lia Koenig, will be in Amsterdam for the yearly Israeli theatre event SPOT ON.
+The First Lady of Israeli Theatre, 85 years young Lia Koenig, was in Amsterdam for the yearly Israeli theatre event SPOT ON.

 Lia Koenig is the star of the national Habima theatre in Tel Aviv, since 1962.
 She is still performing almost every evening and rehearsing new shows.

 SPOT ON Israeli theatre is a new initiative, of sharing Israeli theatre culture with the Dutch public while initiating theatrical collaborations between Dutch and Israeli theatre-makers.
 The Speed Dating collaboration project is done with Jaffa, the Arab-Hebrew theatre in Tel Aviv.

 In 2014, it will take place from 12 to 14 September, in De Doelenzaal in Amsterdam.

 Lia Koenig will give two performances of highlights from her career, in Hebrew and Yiddish (with simultaneous translation via headsets), and Danny Donner will accompany her on the piano.

 Another visiting Israeli theatre maker will be Roy Horovitz, an actor, director, and dramaturge.
 He will perform an Israeli monodrama in English; My First Sony by Benny Barbash.